 “On Sunday, Nov.
 24, the picture shows were allowed to be opened after having been closed for over six weeks.
 Of course there was a large attendance at both shows,” Dr. Stanley wrote.

-The annual Thanksgiving Day track-and-field meet went on as usual, packing an audience of 1,600 inmates on the sidelines to watch 200 competing inmates.
+The annual Thanksgiving Day track-and-field meet went on as usual, packing an audience of 1,600 on the sidelines to watch 200 competitors.
 The gatherings contributed to a rapid spread of the illness.

 “The sudden flare up after the apparent obliteration of the disease (indicated), the disease had been reintroduced and had been spread in the Sunday show and during the field meet,” he wrote.
-“It was found that (an inmate) on Nov.
+“It was found that (an incarcerated person) on Nov.
 21 arrived by train from Colusa County, where the epidemic was raging, that he became ill the following day but not did report at sick call, and that he had been assigned to the receiving room with 10 or 12 other prisoners.
 Even though ill, he attended the Sunday morning show and was admitted to the hospital that evening with a temperature of 102 and unmistakable signs of influenza.”

 Because San Quentin’s women’s ward was kept separate, none of the women contracted influenza at any time during the three outbreaks.

-The prison implemented strict controls to help prevent further outbreaks, including requiring inmates to wear masks during visits with family or friends.
-When the moving picture shows were reopened, half of the inmates were required to wear “six-ply gauze masks.”
+The prison implemented strict controls to help prevent further outbreaks, including requiring the incarcerated population to wear masks during visits with family or friends.
+When the moving picture shows were reopened, they were required to wear “six-ply gauze masks.”

 “To (prevent flu spread from) possible carriers, it was (also) arranged to place all new arrivals in isolation for at least four days before allowing them in the yard,” he wrote.
 “Probably as a result of these precautions there was no return of the epidemic, although surrounding cities had many cases after December.”

 Folsom Prison struck at year’s end

 It took a while for Folsom State Prison to be hit with the flu.
 Avoiding the first few outbreaks, the prison’s luck ran out by the end of 1918.